12 Best practice

 12.4.2 Process data

-The data you download usually needs to be in a useful form for analysis.
-Chapter 6 discusses the steps involved in transforming the sample data used here into a useful form.
+The data you download usually needs to be in a useful form for analysis. discusses the steps involved in transforming the sample data used here into a useful form.

 12.4.2.1 Don’t transform the data with Excel